 Seattle Seed Company was founded in 2010 by Sander Kallshian with a mission to provide organic, genetically unaltered seeds to customers, families, schools and small businesses.
 Their catalog of seeds is hand-selected from naturally organic farms and cooperatives that specialize in organic and heirloom varieties.
 Seattle Seed Company has signed the Safe Seed Pledge, which was created in 1999 to make consumers aware of a company’s position against genetically engineered seeds.

-Set of six organic herb seed packets, including basil, sage, chives, thyme, dill and parsley lets you grow your own complements to almost any dish you can cook up.
+2 sets of six organic herb seed packets, including basil, sage, chives, thyme, dill and parsley lets you grow your own complements to almost any dish you can cook up.
 Packaged by a family-owned and operated company based in Seattle. (more info)

 Seed packets are 3.2” x 4.5”